 - Drag Filter Control from the Toolbox panel to the destination in the report.

-- Select Menu > Insert > Filter Control, then select the destination where you want to add the filter control.
+- Navigate to Menu > Insert > Filter Control, then select the destination where you want to add the filter control.

 Server displays the Insert Filter Control dialog box.

-- The Select Fields drop-down list lists all the group and detail objects in the business views used by the current report.
-Select the objects of the same data type based on which to create the filter control, and then select outside of the drop-down list to close it.
-The name of the first selected object will be displayed as the name of the filter control.
+- In the Select Fields drop-down list, Server lists all the group and detail objects in the business views used by the current report.
+Select the objects of the same data type based on which you want to create the filter control, and then select outside of the drop-down list to close it.
+Server displays the name of the first selected object as the name of the filter control.

-- All values of the selected objects are used in the filter control by default.
-If you want to customize the value list, select Customize Initial Values and then select Fetch Data to select the desired values in the Fetch Data dialog box.
-You can also type the values manually in the text box below.
+- Server applies all values of the selected objects in the filter control by default.
+If you want to customize the value list, select Customize Initial Values, and then select Fetch Data to select the values you want in the Fetch Data dialog box.
+You can also type the values manually in the text box.

 Type a value in one row, and then press Enter to start a new row.
-General text editing operations including Copy, Paste, Cut, Backspace, Delete, and so on are supported.
+Server supports general text editing operations such as Copy, Paste, Cut, Backspace, and Delete.
 You need to make sure of the accuracy of the formats and values.

-- By default, all filter controls that are applied to the same data components are linked.
+- By default, Server links all filter controls that apply to the same data components.
 Selecting a value in one filter control, for example, USA, will result in that all the other linked filter controls respond to gray the values that do not belong to USA or that do not contain USA or that are not related to USA like London.
-If you do not want the filter control to be affected by other on-screen filters, unselect Link to Other Filters.
+If you do not want the filter control to be affected by other on-screen filters, clear Link to Other Filters.

-- From the Apply To drop-down list, specify which data components in the report the filter will be applied to.
+- From the Apply To drop-down list, specify the data components in the report you want to apply the filter control to.

-By default, Page Report Studio applies the filter to all the data components created using the business views in which the selected objects are obtained.
-If you do not select the data components which are based on the same business view as any selected objects, these objects will not be used in the filter and thus their values will not be listed in the filter control.
+By default, Server applies the filter control to all the data components created using the business views from which the selected objects are.
+If you select data components which are not based on the same business view as any selected objects, Server will not use these objects in the filter control and thus will not list their values in the filter control.

 - Select OK to insert the filter control.
 If the objects bound to the filter control have the same values, the values are distinctive in the filter control.

 - Select the values with which you want to filter the report data.
-A filter condition based on the selected values is then applied to the specified data components in the report.
+A filter condition based on the selected values then applies to the specified data components in the report.

 You can make use of the Ctrl or Shift key to select multiple values.
-If the values themselves have inter-relationship, after you make the selection, Page Report Studio will deal with the rest values to put the related ones on the top and gray the ones that have no relationship with the selected values.
+If the values themselves have inter-relationship, after you make the selection, Server will deal with the rest values to put the related ones on the top and gray the ones that have no relationship with the selected values.
 The grayed values are still selectable.

 After inserting filter controls in the report, you can also insert a navigation control for undoing/redoing the value selection in the filter controls.

-If you deleted all the data components in a report that use a business view, Server removes the objects in the business view that have been bound to the filter controls in the report from the filter controls too.
+If you delete all the data components in a report that use a business view, Server removes the objects in the business view that have bound to the filter controls in the report from the filter controls too.

 Managing a Filter Control

-When you right-click on the title bar of a filter control, these options are available for managing the filter control.
+When you right-click on the title bar of a filter control, the following options are available for managing the filter control.

-Displays the search bar which enables you to search values in the filter control.
-You can also select the button on the title bar of the filter control to launch the search bar.
+Select to open the search bar to search values in the filter control.
+You can also select the search button on the title bar of the filter control to launch the search bar.

-See the following options in the search bar:
+See the following properties in the search bar: